COVID-19: Anxieties about going back to work if you have a visible difference

 The ability to wear a face covering or mask may feel equalising and mean you feel less fear or worry in “facing” the world.
 If staring, comments or questions are something you experience regularly in public, then this may be reduced by wearing a face covering.

-For some, wearing a face covering or mask may revive anxieties about people behaving as though you are contagious or something to shy away from – or take you back to previous times of shielding – feeding into old feelings and worries you have already dealt with or learned to cope with.
+For some, wearing a face covering or mask may have revived anxieties about people behaving as though you are contagious or something to shy away from – or take you back to previous times of shielding – feeding into old feelings and worries you have already dealt with or learned to cope with.

-On the other hand, you may feel safer behind a face covering or mask.
-Consequently, you may struggle with social anxiety now restrictions have been eased and in some parts of the UK you’re no longer “required” to wear a mask, and this might compromise your comfortableness around returning to “reality”.
 You may have got used to wearing a mask or face covering in public or this may be a daily requirement of your work or study.
-This may cause anxieties about having to “reveal” your visible difference as face covering requirements are lifted.
+This may cause anxieties about having to “reveal” your visible difference now face covering requirements have been lifted.

 Here are some tips that you might want to think about as you consider the impact of wearing a mask or face covering: